History of Ferencvárosi TC: 2020s

-On 16 June 2020, Ferencváros secured their 31st trophy by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.
+On 16 June 2020, Ferencváros secured their 31st trophy by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th matchday of the 2019–20 Nemzeti Bajnokság I season.

 In the first round of the 2020–21 UEFA Champions League Ferencváros beat 2–0, both goals scored by South Sudanese Tokmac Nguen, 2019 Allsvenskan-winner Djurgårdens IF Fotboll at Groupama Aréna on 19 August 2020.
 Due to the COVID-19 pandemic, only one leg was played.
 Ferencvaros then humbled Celtic by winning 2–1 away from home.
 They went on to beat Molde 3–3 on away goals to advance to their first UEFA Champions League since 1995–96.
-In the group stage Ferencváros was drawn into Group G along with FC Barcelona, Juventus F.C. and Dynamo Kyiv.
+In the group stage Ferencváros was drawn into Group G along with FC Barcelona, Juventus FC and Dynamo Kyiv.
 On 20 October 2020, Barcelona hosted Ferencváros and the Catalan giant beat the Hungarian team 5-1.
 The only Hungarian goal was scored by Ihor Kharatin in the 70th minute at the Camp Nou in Barcelona.
 There was no attendance due to the restrictions of the pandemic.
 On 28 October 2020, Ferencváros hosted Dynamo Kyiv at the Groupama Arena.
 The referee of the match was Ivan Kružliak and the match ended with a 2-2 draw.
 Tokmac Nguen and Franck Boli scored the two Hungarian goals.
 The attendance was 6,171 due to the restrictions.
-On 4 November 2020 Ferencváros hosted Juventus F.C. at the newly-built Puskás Aréna.
+On 4 November 2020 Ferencváros hosted Juventus FC at the newly-built Puskás Aréna.
 The match ended with a 4-1 victory for the Italian club.
 The only Hungarian goal was scored by Franck Boli.
-On 24 November 2020, Ferencváros was hosted by Juventus F.C. at the Juventus Stadium.
+On 24 November 2020, Ferencváros was hosted by Juventus FC at the Juventus Stadium.
 The match ended with a 2-1 victory for the Italian club.
 The winning goal came in the 90+2nd minute by Álvaro Morata.
 The only Hungarian goal was scored by Myrto Uzuni.
 On 2 December 2020, Ferencváros hosted F.C.
 Barcelona at the Puskás Aréna.
 The match ended with a 3-0 victory for the Catalan club.
 The referee of the match was Aleksei Kulbakov from the Belarus.
 On 8 December 2020, Dynamo Kyiv hosted Ferencváros at the Olympiyskiy National Sports Complex in Kyiv.
 The match ended with a 1-0 defeat for the Hungarian club which meant their farewell from the European cups.